 Going Beyond The Possible Is Where Wisdom Is Found

 This makes this concept of learning new knowledge, and letting something go make perfect sense.
-Each new thing that we learn, usually requires an adjustment of our viewpoint or story around something.
-We take in the new knowledge, getting curious about it, and that is what I think leads to wisdom.
+Each new thing that you learn, usually requires an adjustment of your viewpoint or story around something.
+You take in the new knowledge, getting curious about it, and that is what I think leads to wisdom.
 Tennyson observed, “knowledge comes, but wisdom lingers”.
 It is experience that takes the knowledge to a new level.
 And we can only gain experience by either creating some sort of action around it, or watching as someone else creates an action around it.

 Wisdom to me is more than just an observation.
 I have always said that I would rather learn from the mistakes of others than make them myself.
 If I see someone touch a hot stove and get burned, I am determined to make sure that the stove isn’t hot before I touch it.
 It is a process of following where the knowledge leads.
 Asking the “why” and the “what if” questions.
 Not letting someone inform you that you can’t do it that way.

-It involves looking at the way something “has always been done” and saying how could we improve this process.
-These are all about following multiple pathways to determine the best use of the knowledge.
+It involves looking at the way something “has always been done” and saying how could you improve this process.
+It is all about following multiple pathways to determine the best use of the knowledge.
 This is how companies like Uber stepped in and changed an industry.
 It is why Richard Branson ended up creating Virgin Airlines.
 It is taking existing knowledge and saying, “What else is possible?” and then doing something about it.

 They say that you can’t communicate or teach wisdom.
 I don’t know that I believe that entirely.
 I think that teaching stories do that if one is listening with an ear to, “how can I apply that in my life” kind of attitude.
 I agree that many people may not use that filter when they are listening, but that doesn’t mean that they can’t learn to.

 So learn something new everyday.
 Use your imagination, be curious and see what pathways it leads you down.
 Be adventurous, always seek out the “why”.
-Miracles will happen if we use our energy to bring our dreams into reality.
-Live your life fully into the possibilities.
-Remember that we are made of stardust and shine brightly.
+Miracles will happen if you use your energy to bring your dreams into reality.
+Live your life fully into the possibilities of “What if?” and “Why not?”.
+Remember that you are made of stardust and shine brightly.